juanmiguel-lopez/SER_Model_Vote_Scripts/README.md

 The scripts are named with digits at the beginning, in which the intended execution order is established.

 Results are stored to specific folders, so the outcomes of each step are later used by the following scripts.

+config.conf file defined, to specify paths for inputs and outputs throughout scripts when necessary.

 Even though the script were developed for SER analysis, the scripts can be used for any kind of database, as long as they are in arff format.